spacetelescope/synphot_refactor/docs/synphot/formulae.rst

     <Quantity 6624.720529866574 ct / s>

-.. _synphot-formula-efflam:
+.. _synphot-formula-effwave:

 Effective Wavelength
 --------------------

+For an observation,
+:meth:`~synphot.observation.Observation.effective_wavelength`
-For an observation, :meth:`~synphot.Observation.effective_wavelength` implements the effective wavelength, as defined in :ref:`Koornneef et al. 1986 <synphot-ref-koornneef1986>` (page 836), where flux unit is converted to FLAM prior to calculations.
+implements the effective wavelength, as defined in :ref:`Koornneef et al. 1986 <synphot-ref-koornneef1986>` (page 836), where flux unit is converted to FLAM prior to calculations.